cbg-ethz/MC-CBN/README.md

-MC-CBN: Monte Carlo EM for large-scale inference of conjunctive Bayesian networks
+#MC-CBN
 ======

 MC-CBN performs an efficient large-scale inference of the continuous time conjunctive Bayesian network (CBN).
+MC-CBN uses Monte Carlo expectation-maximization algorithm for inference of the CBN model.

 ###Contact